michaeltouati/AMoRE/README.md

 2) Run a simulation :

-Fill the wished input-deck (all parameters are described inside) and type :
+Fill the wished input-deck 'init_parameters' (all parameters are described inside) and type :

 ./amore